 Prepare Your Business for Flood Safety: Before, During, and After the Flood

 Floods can be caused by many situations, such as overflowing rivers, ocean storms, heavy rain, and quickly melting snow.
 Broken dams and levees can also lead to rising water.
-In fact, flooding is the most common form of natural-weather disasters, whether it involves a couple of inches or a flash flood that covers all of the vehicles in your parking lot.
+In fact, flooding is the most common form of natural-weather disaster, whether it involves a couple of inches or a flash flood that covers all of the vehicles in your parking lot.